reflectoring/reflectoring.github.io/content/blog/2023/2023-12-13-high-order-functions-and-inline-functions.md

     val result = executeOperation(5, 3) { x, y -> x + y }
     println(result) // Output: 8
 }
 ```

-In this example, the `executeOperation` function is declared as inline.
+In this example, the `executeOperation` function is declared as `inline`.
 When the compiler encounters a call to this function, it replaces the call site with the actual body of the function, avoiding the creation of additional function objects.
 This can be particularly beneficial in scenarios where performance is a critical factor.

-Use high-order functions when:
+## When to use High-Order vs. Inline Functions?

+### Arguments for High-Order Functions

-`Modularity and Reusability`: We want to create modular and reusable code by abstracting certain behaviors into functions.
+- **Modularity and Reusability:** We want to create modular and reusable code by abstracting certain behaviors into functions.

-`Flexibility`: We need the flexibility to pass different functions dynamically.
+- **Flexibility:** We need the flexibility to pass different functions dynamically.

-`Code Readability`: We prioritize readability and maintainability, as high-order functions contribute to cleaner and more organized code.
+- **Code Readability:** We prioritize readability and maintainability, as high-order functions contribute to cleaner and more organized code.

-Use inline functions when:
+### Arguments for Inline Functions

-`Performance`: Performance is a critical concern, and we want to eliminate the overhead associated with function calls.
+- **Performance:** Performance is a critical concern, and we want to eliminate the overhead associated with function calls.

-`Code Size`: We aim to reduce the size of our compiled code by inlining small functions.
+- **Code Size:** We aim to reduce the size of our compiled code by inlining small functions.

-`Lambda Expression`s: We frequently work with lambda expressions and want to minimize the overhead introduced by function objects.
+- **Lambda Expressions:** We frequently work with lambda expressions and want to minimize the overhead introduced by function objects.

 ## Conclusion